Harry Kennedy Morton

-Harry Kennedy Morton Jr. (March 20, 1889 – May 10, 1956) was a vaudeville dancer and singer as well as a prizefighter.
+Harry Kennedy Morton Jr., known on the stage as Harry K. Morton, (March 20, 1889 – May 10, 1956) was an American actor, comedian, dancer, and prizefighter.
+He grew up performing in vaudeville and in circuses with his family in an act known as the Four Mortons in which he starred opposite his parents.
+As an adult he established himself as an actor in musical theatre on Broadway, performing in secondary comic roles and as a dancer and singer.
+He also continued to perform in vaudeville as an adult and worked as a leading actor in summerstock theatre.
+He was also a prizefighter and had a small role in the 1936 film Love Begins at 20.

 Biography

-He was born on March 20, 1889, in Decatur, Alabama to Harry Kennedy Morton Sr. (died 1919) and Annie Duncan (1853-1902), who were also variety performers.
+He was born on March 20, 1889, in Decatur, Alabama to Harry Kennedy Morton Sr. (died 1919) and Annie Duncan (1853–1902), who were also variety performers.
 He married Zella Russell.

 He appeared in Blossom Time in 1938 and The Street Singer in 1929 as well as Polly in the same year.
 He appeared in Countess Maritza in 1926.

 He died on May 10, 1956, of throat cancer in Roosevelt Hospital in Manhattan.

 Archive

 His papers are archived at the New York Public Library.